Learning Task-Agnostic Motifs to Capture the Continuous Nature of Animal Behavior: Experiments

-However, when we examine the segmentation produced by Keypoint-MoSeq and the syllable dynamics (Fig.~\ref{fig:exp3}C), we find inconsistencies.
-For example, clear rightward turning in clip 1 is barely visible in syllable 3 to which it is assigned.
+However, other models show inconsistencies.
+In SemiSeg (Fig.~\ref{fig:exp3}C), alternate dominant behavior patterns in Clip 2-4 in the video are not reflected in its motif weights during this period, as the only dominant motif is the yellow-green one.
+OPAL (Fig.~\ref{fig:exp3}D) lacks dominant and specific motifs for interpretation.
+Moreover, these two models do not even have segmentation label that appears again, suggesting their latents can not decompose behaviors to a simple subset.
+For Keypoint-MoSeq, in Fig.~\ref{fig:exp3}E, F, clear rightward turning in clip 1 is barely visible in syllable 3 to which it is assigned.
 Clips 2 and 3 are both assigned to syllable 2, even though clip 2 shows pure turning right while clip 3 is dominated by grooming movements.
 For clip 5, the mixture of fast moving forward and sniffing is not reflected in syllable 2.

-Taken together, these results show that compared with similar approaches, SKIL provides a more accurate interpretation of pose dynamics and could capture more complex behaviors through a compact, task-agnostic set of motor skills.
-This offers us a detailed perspective on how intricate behaviors emerge from the dynamic combination of fundamental motor primitives.
+Taken together, these results show that compared with baselines, MCD could accurately capture complex behaviors through a compact, task-agnostic set of motor motifs, offering a detailed perspective on how intricate behaviors emerge from the dynamic combination of fundamental motifs.
+We provide ablation studies in Appendix~\ref{appendix:hyperparameter} to show that MCD is robust to motif dimension $d$, policy noise distribution, dataset partition, and Gaussian random walk prior.
+We also evaluate the generative quality of MCD by performing several rollouts in Appendix~\ref{appendix:rollout}.